 Search For a Bee Friendly Ant Killer

-Some beekeepers have used a granular ant killer to treat the ground near the hives.
-The theory behind this idea is to decrease the number of ant colonies near our beehives.
-This is not a completely safe alternative but using a granular pesticide will reduce risk to bees.
+This is not a completely safe alternative but using a granular pesticide (instead of powder) will reduce risk to bees.

 Keep Your Bee Yard Clean to Discourage Ants